Georgia Shoulder Dystocia Injury Attorneys

 Doctors and other medical staff in the delivery room have a duty to ensure the safety of both mother and child.
 Failure to do so is grounds for legal action.
 If you feel your child has suffered a birth injury due to negligence, you have the right to take action.

 Do not wait too long before consulting with us about your birth injury case.
 You may forget important details about the incident, or important evidence may be lost.
 Additionally, you have the statute of limitations to consider - if you fail to file your claim or suit in time, you will lose the right to pursue compensation altogether.
-Call the experienced birth injury attorneys at Grant Law Office for a free consultation at (866) 249-5513 or (404) 995-3955.
+Call the experienced birth injury attorneys at Grant Law Office for a free consultation at (404) 995-3955.

 Contact us today for a free and comprehensive case evaluation.